vladigleba/vladigleba.github.io/source/_posts/2014-06-26-database-backup-with-the-backup-and-whenever-gems.markdown

 backup help generate:model
 ```

-you'll see all the options we can use to describe how we want our backup to work.
+you'll see all the options we can use to describe how we want our backup to function.
 Below is the command I ran to create my model:

 ``` bash
 backup generate:model --trigger=db_backup --databases='postgresql' --storages='scp' --compressor='gzip' --notifiers='mail'